andiub97/CovidPubRank/README.md

 It is possible submit different jobs on more than one cluster to obtain the execution times of our Page Rank algorithms and compare them to see the project scalability.
 In particular:
-- Strong Scalability shows Spark scalability of multiple Dataproc cluster, varying in number of worker nodes, for a dated dataset.
-We suggest testing single-worker, two-worker and three-worker cluster by submitting jobs choosing larger datasets to see performances.
+- <b>Strong Scalability</b> shows Spark scalability of multiple Dataproc cluster, varying in number of worker nodes, for a dated dataset.
+We suggest testing single-worker, two-worker and four-worker cluster by submitting jobs choosing larger datasets to see performances.
-- Weak Scalability focuses on scalability of a certain cluster provided with a stated number of workers, varying in the size of different datasets.
+- <b>Weak Scalability</b> focuses on scalability of a certain cluster provided with a stated number of workers, varying in the size of different datasets.
 In case of larger datasets, we suggest using no-single-worker clusters and distributed algorithms for better performances.